Romantic, Feminine Baby Names for Girls

-As a result of Figlio's study, you may want to keep a keen eye on your daughter's progress in math and science, and make a point to steer her towards a career in those fields if she shows an interest or aptitude in them.
+As a result of Figlio's study, if you choose a traditionally feminine name for your daughter, you may want to keep a keen eye on her progress in math and science, and make a point to steer her towards a career in those fields if she shows an interest or aptitude in them.

 List of Romantic, Feminine Baby Names

 A beautiful name, fit for a princess: Princess Elizabeth Alexandra Mary, aged seven, painted by Philip de LaÌszloÌ, 1933.